Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Problem Formulation

+Let $\mathcal{M} = \{ M^{(1)}, \dots, M^{(K)} \}$ denotes a set of LLMs derived from the same base model under different numerical precisions.
+Each $M^{(k)}$ induces a policy $\pi^{(k)}(a \mid s)$ over a shared action space $\mathcal{A}$ and incurs an inference cost $c^{(k)}$.
 At each step $t$, the agent receives a textual observation $s_t$ from a partially observable environment.
 The observation $s_t$ consists of the task description, current environment description, and a history of past actions and observations.

 To dynamically select which language model to use at each step, we introduce a routing policy